 For visitors arriving from larger German cities or from across the Dutch border, Gronau does not present itself as a dining destination in the sense that Hamburg does around Restaurant Haerlin, or that Trier does with places like Bagatelle.
 It is a town with practical eating needs and a corresponding range of practical options.
 The Neustraße address places Aydins within reach of the town centre, which is the expected location for this category of establishment: accessible on foot, suited to a quick meal, with no particular expectation of table service ceremony or extended booking lead times.

 Germany's more experiment-led dining, represented by venues such as CODA Dessert Dining in Berlin or ES:SENZ in Grassau, operates on entirely different assumptions about the diner's available time, financial commitment, and appetite for conceptual menus.
 Equally, the Moselle and Palatinate wine-country dining that Schanz in Piesport, L.A.
 Jordan in Deidesheim, and Victor's Fine Dining by Christian Bau in Perl represent belongs to a hospitality culture shaped by wine tourism and destination meals.
 That is a different ecosystem entirely from a neighbourhood kitchen serving Gronau's Neustraße.
-The more relevant peer set for Aydins is the network of similar establishments across Westphalian towns: consistent, community-embedded, operating without awards or formal recognition, and measured by whether regulars return.
+The more relevant comparable set for Aydins is the network of similar establishments across Westphalian towns: consistent, community-embedded, operating without awards or formal recognition, and measured by whether regulars return.

 Those looking for a broader view of where to eat across the city should consult our full Gronau restaurants guide, which places options across formats and price points in context.